digital-wellbeing/platform-study-rr/README.md

 ## Running

 - For internal use, running `quarto render` in the Rstudio terminal will run all of the (completed) quarto files.
-This command uses the specifications in `_quarto.yml` to render the files in the correct order (indicated by their number), and output them to `_output/`.
+This command uses the specifications in `_quarto.yml` to render the files in the correct order (indicated by their number), and output them to `docs/`.

+The files in `docs/` are hosted on GitHub pages here: [https://digital-wellbeing.github.io/platform-study-rr/](https://digital-wellbeing.github.io/platform-study-rr/).

 - For external use, !!TODO!!